fizalihsan/fizalihsan.github.io/source/technology/transaction.md

 * **Lost Updates**

 A *lost update* occurs when the following events occur, in the order presented here:

-  1. A transaction in Session1 retrieves (queries) a row of data into local memory and displays it to an end user, User1.
+* 1. A transaction in Session1 retrieves (queries) a row of data into local memory and displays it to an end user, User1.
-  2. Another transaction in Session2 retrieves that same row, but displays the data to a different end user, User2.
+* 2. Another transaction in Session2 retrieves that same row, but displays the data to a different end user, User2.
-  3. User1, using the application, modifies that row and has the application update the database and commit.
+* 3. User1, using the application, modifies that row and has the application update the database and commit.
 Session1’s transaction is now complete.
-  4. User2 modifies that row also, and has the application update the database and commit.
+* 4. User2 modifies that row also, and has the application update the database and commit.
 Session2’s transaction is now complete.

 * **Blocking**
   * Blocking occurs when one session holds a lock on a resource that another session is requesting.
 As a result, the requesting session will be blocked—it will hang until the holding session gives up the locked resource.
-  * The five common DML statements that will block in the database are `INSERT`, `  UPDATE`, `DELETE`, `MERGE`, and `SELECT FOR UPDATE`
+  * The five common DML statements that will block in the database are `INSERT`, `UPDATE`, `DELETE`, `MERGE`, and `SELECT FOR UPDATE`
   * **Blocked Selects**
     * Can be awaited with `NOWAIT` - like `SELECT ...
 WHERE ...
 FOR UPDATE NOWAIT`
   * **Blocked Inserts**